-Budget permitting, it’s worth paying extra for the higher-spec suites, as some Mykonian Classics and Mykonian Deluxes suffer from noise from the nearby road, while others are let down by small and occasionally damp shower rooms.
+Budget permitting, it’s worth paying extra for the higher-spec suites, as some Classics and Deluxes suffer from noise from the nearby road, while others are let down by small and occasionally damp shower rooms.

-Fotis and his team will give you the latest lowdown on where to eat, and book tables for you if required.
+The super-helpful hotel team will give you the latest lowdown on where to eat, and book tables for you if required.

 Mykonos Town (Chora), with its pretty fishing harbour, its swinging clubs and pubs, its trademark windmills, its ‘little Venice’ waterfront, and its clothes, jewellery and designer boutiques, is a steep 10-minute walk away (or 15 on the way home).
 You can try to order a taxi, but it’s often tricky getting one to collect you from the hotel; much easier for the return leg, so long as you know where the ranks are.
 There’s also a bus stop just opposite the hotel, which is very handy, especially for day-trips to beaches without having to go via town.